ianlintner-wf/acquia-migrate/README.md

 These perform part of the migration process either copy/transfer/import files or sql.
 Use these as needed to keep the migrated site up to date or for the final update prior when cutting over DNS.

+Note: The migration will try to insert the settings file if you already have the settings file setup this may cause an error.

 ### migrate-files.sh
 **Run on existing server/site**